 Two truths and a lie is a simple team-building activity in which someone shares three “facts” about themselves.
 Two are truths and one is a lie.
 The others in the group try to guess which facts are the truths, and which is the lie.

-This simple, classic team building activity works well with small or medium sized teams, and can be repeated multiple times to help people get to know each other.
+This simple, classic team building activity works well with small or medium sized teams.
+You can repeat it multiple times with the same group to help people get to know each other.

-Each member of a team writes down three statements about themselves, two of which are true and one of which is a lie.
+Each member of a team writes down three “facts” about themselves, two truths and one lie.
 The members of the team then take turns sharing their three statements with the wider team, who each guess which one is the lie.

-If you’d like to make the game a bit competitive, then you can say that every time someone correctly guesses a truth they get a point.
+If you’d like to make the game a bit competitive, introduce points.
+Every time someone correctly guesses a truth they get a point.
 Whoever has the most points once everyone has shared their three statements is the winner.

 This activity can be used so that everyone takes part in it as an icebreaker or as part of a team meeting .
 Alternatively, it can be used with just one or two people sharing their three statements as part of, for example, a leadership Q&A session, an “ask me anything” session or even as part of a daily huddle.